ShintenSystems/ShinAR/README.md

-Vuforia-jpct
+ShinAR+ Animation Project
 =========

-Qualcomm's Vuforia and JPCT-AE integration.
+Qualcomm's Vuforia and JPCT-AE integration with Bones Library for Animation

-The application is configured to work in portrait mode, but it can also work in landscape mode.
-The integration was done following the tutorial: http://www.jpct.net/wiki/index.php/Integrating_JPCT-AE_with_Vuforia

-This project is based on ImageTargetsNative sample of Vuforia SDK.
+This project is based on ImageTargetsNative sample of Vuforia SDK with JPCE-AE and Bones 3D Engine for Animation

 Setup
 -----